GSI-Fing-Udelar/tectonic/docs/description.md

     `enable` option here is useful if you want to disable the service in case the scenario uses it.
   + A `caldera_settings` section with the same options as the scenario description.
 Options here take precedence on the scenario description.
 For the service to be effectively enabled, it must be enabled here and in the scenario description.
+Ultimately, the `enable` option here is useful if you want to disable the service in case the scenario uses it.
+  + A `guacamole_settings` section with the same options as the scenario description.
+Options here take precedence on the scenario description.
+For the service to be effectively enabled, it must be enabled here and in the scenario description.
 Ultimately, the